SaniahMalik/Distributed-Book-Search-Agent/README.md

-# Distributed-Book-Search-Agent
-A Java Swing GUI application that dynamically aggregates and filters data across multiple federated MySQL databases using JDBC and Java Streams.

 # Distributed Book Search Agent

 A Java Swing GUI application that acts as a smart federated search engine, dynamically aggregating and filtering book data across multiple standalone MySQL databases in real-time.